 Check cashing services for payroll checks, government checks, tax checks, and money orders are available at many Walmart stores for a small fee—$4 for checks $1,000 or less and $8 for checks higher than $1,000, with a maximum check amount of $5,000.
 Walmart will also cash a personal check of up to $200 for a fee of $6.

 KMart will cash payroll, government, and personal checks (up to $500) for $1 in most participating locations.

 Other retailers, especially grocery stores and some liquor stores, often cash paychecks.
 With grocery stores, you may need a store membership card to have check cashing privileges.
 In many cases, there is a fee associated with these services.
 Check with the customer service department to see what services are offered.

 Some financial institutions offer prepaid cards which you can get without having to open a bank account.
 In some cases, you can load cash and checks onto your card at an ATM or via an app on your phone.
 You can then use your card to withdraw money or make purchases.
 Note that there will be a monthly fee for these services.

 Check Cashing Stores

-Check cashing stores will often provide an advance on paychecks not yet issued for a sizeable fee and will take the proceeds of the individual's paycheck on its delivery date.
+Check-cashing stores will often provide an advance on paychecks not yet issued for a sizeable fee, and will take the proceeds of the individual's paycheck on its delivery date.
 These Payday Loans are the most expensive option, and once recipients get accustomed to a schedule for advance payments, they are more likely to continually tap this service at a significant cost.
 According to the Consumer Federation of America, payday loans can cost $15 to $30 to borrow $100 with interest adding up to 400% over the course of a year.

-Enlisting Help From Friends and Family
+Ask Friends and Family

 Some individuals without bank accounts approach their highly trusted contacts who have bank accounts and ask them to cash checks on their behalf.